Peer Support Specialist Supervisor – Job Description

 Interning with the Colorado Mental Wellness Network provides a unique opportunity to use your skills and education to better the mental health and wellness of all Coloradans.
 We are an organization that promotes peer support and mental health systems change to make recovery accessible for everyone.
 Many of our interns finish with not only academic credit, but some certificate in wellness planning, grassroots advocacy, and/or peer support work.
 Additionally, we have a history of hiring interns and volunteers, so this may be the first step to making mental health advocacy your career!

-Please email our internship supervisor, Amy Staley, to inquire about current and future openings and application requirements.
+Please email our Executive Director, Hope Hyatt, to inquire about current and future openings and application requirements.

 The Colorado Mental Wellness Network (CMWN) provides equal employment opportunities to all employees, interns, and applicants without regard to race, color, religion, sex, national origin, age, disability, or genetics.
 In addition to federal law requirements, CMWN complies with applicable state and local laws governing nondiscrimination in employment in every location in which the company has facilities.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation, and training.